 At MVNM, she enjoys working with patients of all ages, including children and teens.
 She works in a general family care model providing conventional and natural treatment options to patients.
 She is well versed in the area of pediatrics, and treats patients with skin conditions, digestive complaints, reproductive health concerns, and women's health including gynecological and annual exams.
 Her patients enjoy her compassion, broad knowledge, and the diligence of her care.

 The treatment options she uses include western botanical medicine, nutritional counseling, bio-identical hormones, homeopathy, pharmaceuticals, and lifestyle modification.
 Dr. Norris works with patients to decrease or eliminate their need for pharmaceutical medications and will work independently or with your current medical doctor (MD) to develop a plan that works best for you.

 Dr. Norris is deeply committed to activism and social justice, and in 2009 was awarded a grant for her dedication to community outreach within local community clinics.
-She recently relocated to Burlington to be closer to family, and lives here with her husband and son.
+She was in practice in Oakland, California prior to relocating to Burlington to be closer to family, and lives here with her husband and son.

 Abby Wadsworth, MSD, RD.

 Abby Wadsworth, MSD, RD completed her nutrition training at the University of Vermont Masters in Dietetics program.
 She has a deep interest in functional nutrition and is working on advancing her knowledge through continued education in this field.
 She currently co-owns Whole Health Nutrition, whose approach to nutrition is through the use of whole functional foods to optimize health and recovery.
 She is working in conjunction with the Naturopathic providers at Mountain View Natural Medicine in a team based approach to care.